R4kaaaN/cheatsheets/rsync/rsync_English.md

 1 directory, 4 files
 ```

-### We got the desired output but let's briefly explain the issued command.
+#### We got the desired output but let's briefly explain the issued command.

-* First, `-avm` a bunch of flags already known for you, the `-m` flag is to avoid go recursive in the empty directories.
+* First, `-avm` a bunch of flags already known for you, the `-m` flag is to avoid going recursive in empty directories.

 * Second, `--include="*/"` means go to the subdirectories in the source directory.